developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/samples/index.md

 -----
 ## Using Sample Apps
-Tapping on the sample-app links below from a desktop browser will display its layout and controls but the API will be inoperative. **To see how a sample app and its API works, it must be opened from within Enterprise Browser**.
-This can be done either by navigating in EB to the page using its URL, or setting the URL as EB app's start page through the &lt;StartPage> parameter in the `Config.xml` file.
+Tapping on a sample app (from a desktop browser) using one of the links below will display the app's layout and controls but its API will be inoperative. **To see how the API works, it must be opened from within Enterprise Browser**.
+This can be done either by using EB to navigate to the page's URL, or setting the URL as EB's start page (through the &lt;StartPage> parameter in the `Config.xml` file).
 The latter process is explained below.

 **To activate a sample app in Enterprise Browser**: